Halloween Charcuterie Board

 About the cheeses I used for this Halloween cheese board:

-Again, choose whatever cheeses your crowd will like best.
+Again, choose whatever cheeses your crowd will like best for your Halloween platter.
 That being said, I did go to the store on a mission to find some weird looking or kind of spooky cheeses for this Halloween charcuterie board.
 I’m not sure I succeeded with that mission, but here’s what I chose:

 - Blue Stilton – it’s moldy, which is kind of creepy, right?

 - Cacio di Bosco – this is a sheep’s milk cheese with truffles, and it just sounded yummy (and it was!).